 We understand you are BUSY, you are growing, you are planning for a business of prosperity and you value ease, convenience and efficiency.
 You want to know you’ve made the best decisions for your business and that you’ve got all the business details handled so you can be as creative and expansive as possible.

 That is our focus as well.
-We’ve developed unique systems to give you access to a Family Business Lawyer™ as was previously only available to the likes of Google, Facebook, and Zappos so you can have the guidance you need to build a business of meaning, significance and serious profitability.
+We’ve developed unique systems to give you access to a business lawyer as was previously only available to the likes of Google, Facebook, and Zappos so you can have the guidance you need to build a business of meaning, significance and serious profitability.

 We encourage communication with our clients.
 In fact, we’ve thrown out the time clocks so you never have to be afraid to call with a quick question.
 Everything we do is billed on a flat-fee, monthly basis, agreed to in advance, so there are never any surprises.